-Contrary to popular belief that you cannot add HTML on your product description, you can do.
+Unlike popular belief that you cannot add HTML on your product description, you can do.
 Amazon gives special consideration to line breaks only.
-A top Amazon product description writer knows how to weave the allowable HTML on the text to give your copy a neat look.
+Top Amazon product description writers know how to weave the allowable HTML on the text to give your copy a neat look.

 Amazon says you should not, but they do not limit the number of characters you can use on your keyboard.

 Light HTML tags such as bold and paragraph separators are still applicable.
 They make your copy readable.

 Your Amazon HTML product description should not flaunt the terms and conditions.

 - Insert HTML in the place where you want to highlight

 - Remove the spaces and any other unnecessary parts

 - Copy and paste the written product description on the product description space.